 Heritage

-Basque government pressure for the 'Guernica' transfer: "We are facing a political decision"
+Basque government pressure for the transfer of 'Guernica': "We are facing a political decision"

 They request again the exhibition of the painting in Bilbao for the 90th anniversary of the bombing

 BarcelonaThe Basque government has formally requested the Spanish government to transfer the Guernica to the Guggenheim Museum in Bilbao between October 2026 and June 2027.
-The exhibition of Picasso's iconic painting would serve to celebrate the 90th anniversary of the first Basque government and the bombing of Gernika – the Condor Legion relentlessly bombed the municipality on April 26, 1937, to aid the Francoist advance.
-For Lehendakari Imanol Pradales, it would be "a formula of symbolic reparation and historical memory" for the Basque people and "a message to the world" about "what war entails and the atrocity that stems from dictatorships."
+The exhibition of Picasso's iconic painting would serve to celebrate the 90th anniversary of the first Basque government and the bombing in Gernika – the Condor Legion relentlessly bombed the municipality on April 26, 1937, to aid the Francoist advance.
+For the lehendakari Imanol Pradales, it would be "a formula for symbolic reparation and historical memory" for the Basque people and "a message to the world" about "what war entails and the atrocity that derives from dictatorships."

-The deputy Lehendakari and the Basque Minister of Culture met on Tuesday with the Minister of Culture, Ernest Urtasun, to request an analysis of the technical possibilities and the costs that the transfer of such a valuable work would entail.
-The Reina Sofía Museum, for its part, rushed to publish a report on Thursday from its Conservation department in which it "strongly advises against" the transfer because the vibrations of transport could damage its condition and increase its deterioration.
+The deputy lehendakari and the Basque Minister of Culture met on Tuesday with the Minister of Culture, Ernest Urtasun, to request an analysis of the technical possibilities and the costs that the transfer of such a valuable work would entail.
+The Reina Sofía Museum, for its part, hastened to publish a report on Thursday from its Conservation department in which the transfer is "strongly discouraged" because transport vibrations could harm its condition and increase its deterioration.

 Cargando